-Since images are an immense source of information and communication flooding across the global networking system, each website owner feels the necessity of making his web content visually engaging and creative through diverse and niche specific images.
+Since images are an immense source of information and communication flooding across the global networking system, each website owner feels the necessity of making his web content visually engaging and creative through diverse and niche specific images (2020 update – see this article for how to create stunning photoshop images).
 However, when dealing with a bulk amount of image upload and management, relevant image issues are inevitable.

 In this article, we’ll discuss the main issues any WP site admin may encounter and will provide you with the procedures to fix common WordPress media library issues.

 One of the most frequently displayed errors is HTTP error when you try uploading images to your WP Media Library.
 Fortunately enough, this error is not unconquerable at all.
 There are some basic procedures to follow to find the real source of this error.
 For a detailed instruction in relation to fixing HTTP error see (HTTP error article link).

 The next common WordPress media library issues you may find while working with WP media library is blank thumbnails.
 In case you see blank document icons instead of proper image thumbnails in your media library, you should take care of fixing them.

 Well, one of the reasonable troubleshooting processes to carry out is to make sure that your WordPress template, added plugins and other files are up to date.
 As soon as you have updated your site and its tools, make a backup of your WP site together with the database.
 After these procedures, check the thumbnails appearance.